Updated March 2026 · Verified against Prairies Economic Development Canada (PrairiesCan) guidelines

 Varies

-PrairiesCan - Entrepreneurs with Disabilities Program provides up to Varies (Business Loans) business loans, mentoring, training, and counseling to Western Canadians with disabilities or health conditions to start or expand a business.
+PrairiesCan - Entrepreneurs with Disabilities Program offers funding that varies by project.
+Offers business loans, mentoring, training, and counseling to Western Canadians with disabilities or health conditions to start or expand a business.
 Applications are accepted on an ongoing basis.
 (As of March 2026, verified against Prairies Economic Development Canada (PrairiesCan) program guidelines)

 Eligibility & Details